onlinecity/gatewayapi-docs/docs/rest.rst

    :<json integer error_code: Optional numeric error, if available.
    :<json string userref: If you specified a reference when sending the message, it's returned to you
    :status 200: If you reply with a 2xx code, we will consider the DSN delivered successfully.
-   :status 500: If we get a code >= 300, we will re-attempt delivery of at a later time.
+   :status 500: If we get a code >= 300, we will re-attempt delivery at a later time.

    **Callback example**